Efficient reduction of stellar contamination and noise in planetary transmission spectra using neural networks: Data Availability

 \section{Data Availability}

 All data required to replicate the results and generate the figures presented in this work, including the {\tt Jupyter} notebooks used to train and test the models, are available in the {\tt GitHub} public repository \url{https://github.com/D4san/gdaespec}.
+The G-DAE parameters in {\tt .keras} file format are available in the {\tt model-parameters/} folder within the repository.
+We have provided a Jupyter notebook in the same folder to illustrate the workflow for applying the trained G-DAE to a test case.